errhythm/CSE123Guide/submission5.md

 [!badge variant="secondary" text="Group Work"]

 Identical to Submission 4, but you must finish your 2nd draft.
-You should complete 75% of your research paper within then in the Overleaf Project.
+You should complete your research paper within then in the Overleaf Project.

 Now present the second draft of your research paper by screen recording it.
 You can either make a Google Slide or present the paper from overleaf directly, any of them works.
 Then, upload the presentation video in YouTube making it **unlisted** in privacy settings.
 Then add the video in the Unlisted YouTube playlist we made earlier.